RDMJeanne/FolderStructure/PhD/02_Projects/G_Projects_README.md

 It is recommended to use established **metadata standards** / schemas whereever possible.
 More information: [https://fairsharing.org/](https://fairsharing.org/).
 This ensures that all (minimally) relevant metadata is captured.

 Additionally, to ensure seamless communication / reduce potential confusion, it is recommneded to write metadata with standardized terms.
-Collections of these are called **terminilogies**, or **ontologies** if they also hold relationships between terms.
+Collections of these are called **terminologies**, or **ontologies** if they also hold relationships between terms.
 A comprehensive database is here: [https://terminology.tib.eu/ts](https://terminology.tib.eu/ts)
  When using such terms, it is good practice to also give its ID and the source terminology
 - Title: Term
 - TermID: id123